feicui20/conceptmining/README.md

 ### `worm/FARSW.png`
-The `worm/FARSW.png` is a frequency-amount relationship with stop words figure, which I pick up words whose frequency is no more than 5500 and no less than 18.
+The `worm/FARSW.png` is a frequency-amount relationship with stop words figure, in which I pick up words whose frequency are no more than 5500 and no less than 18.
 Stop words are in this figure.
 ![worm/FARSW.png](/worm/FARSW.png)
-From this figure we can see that there are only ten words whose frequency is more than 2000, and compared with the file `worm/mydict.csv` only four word are what we concerned about, that is `农村`、`农业`、`农民`、`发展`.
+From this figure we can see that there are only ten words whose frequency are more than 2000, and compared with the file `worm/mydict.csv` only four words are what we concerned about, that are `农村`、`农业`、`农民` and `发展`.

 ## some codes
 ### The Crawler is in the directory worm, and the venv directory are package that you need.